 Preheat oven to 325 degrees.
-Sift together the flour, soda, salt, cinnamon and sugar.
-In separate bowl, combine eggs, strawberries and oil.
-Add wet ingredients to dry ones and combine.
+Sift together the flour, soda, salt, cinnamon, and sugar.
+In a separate bowl, combine eggs, strawberries and oil.
+Add wet ingredients to dry ones and combine them.
 Add pecans (optional) and blend well.
 Pour into two loaf pans prepared with cooking spray or lined with parchment paper.
 Bake for 60-75 minutes or until bread tests done.
 Cool in pan 5 minutes before turning out onto wire rack to cool completely.
 Dust with powdered sugar.

 It’s yummy on its own, or sandwich two slices between soft cream cheese.
 To make it into a dessert, pile with fresh strawberries (just picked from the farm), a dollop of whipped cream and a sprig of mint.
 Strawberry Shortcake with a twist!
 Enjoy.